 Channel

-See the Channel specification for more details.
+See the Channel specification for details.

-Evaluations of the first FRI layer
+Verifying the first FRI layer

 Constants